Breed Tips

 Medical Costs: $700-$1200

-Like all breeds, Rottweilers are at risk of developing health conditions in their lifetimes.
+Like all breeds, Rottweilers are at risk of developing certain health conditions throughout their lifetimes.
 Some common conditions this breed can experience include- Osteochondrosis of the Shoulder, Entropion, and Hip or elbow dysplasia.
-Treatment costs for these could be -
+The estimated treatment costs for these conditions are below.

 Osteochondrosis of the Shoulder - $2500-$3000